-Los Santos-Trans Preserve Loop is a 4.8 mile loop trail located near Murrieta, CA and is rated as moderate.
-The trail is primarily used for hiking, walking, trail running, and birding and is accessible year-round.
+Los Santos-Trans Preserve Loop is a 4.8 mile lightly trafficked loop trail located near Murrieta, CA that offers the chance to see wildlife and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.